 You are eligible for all leave provisions described above; but in place of PTO and Sick Leave Reserve, you are eligible for Vacation and Sick Leave as described below:

-Full-time eligible employees accrue vacation credits according to the following schedule:
+Full-time eligible employees accrue vacation credits according to the following schedule of continuous service::

 Less than two years of service - fourteen working days per year.